 The different schools and education settings for all age groups should have systems in place to promote the welfare of children and a culture of listening to children taking in to account their views and wishes.

-Each establishment should have a designated professional lead for safeguarding.
+Each establishment should have a designated safeguarding lead.
 This role should be clearly set out and supported with a regular training and development program in order to fulfil the child welfare and safeguarding responsibilities.
-Arrangements within each school should set out the processes for sharing information with other professionals and the local LSCP.
+Arrangements within each school should set out the processes for sharing information with other practitioners and the local LSCP.

 All school and college staff have a responsibility to provide a safe environment in which children can learn.